oddjobs-maple/odd_job_guides/woodsman/README.md

 &ldquo;archery specialist&rdquo; is perfectly adept at melee, even if they can suffer from more accuracy issues during early second job (albeit not quite as many issues as many other melee jobs).

-By the time that you&rsquo;ve hit level 70 as a woodsman, the distinction between woodsmen who have chosen to prioritise melee early on, and woodsmen who have chosen to prioritise archery early on, collapses.
-Therefore, for third and fourth job skill builds, no distinction is made between &ldquo;melee specialisation&rdquo; and &ldquo;archery specialisation&rdquo;.

 ### Archer (archery specialisation)